TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:31:57 EST 2020

 Vienna-based designer of the art deco typeface Peters Varietee (2012).

 Is this link to the same Thomas Maier?
 Austrian graphic and type designer, b.
 Graz, 1973.
-He studied Experimental Visual Design at the University of Art and Industrial Design, 1994-2003, Since 2003, he is working on a thesis on the development of typeface technologies.
+He studied Experimental Visual Design at the University of Art and Industrial Design, 1994-2003, Since 2003, he has been working on a thesis on the development of typeface technologies.
 Speaker at ATypI 2006 in Lisbon and at ATypI 2007 in Brighton, where his talk is Stencils and lettering guides.
 Currently, Thomas is lecturer on typography and graphic design at the University of Art and Design in Linz (Austria).
 [Google] [More] ⦿